 Problem-solving is one of the invaluable, yet difficult to measure, abilities that most people who study a physics degree develop.

-Soft, yet sought after, skills like these that are often what sets people apart from the pack in the eyes of employers.
+Soft, yet sought after, skills like these are often what sets people apart from the pack in the eyes of employers.

 Problem-solving is the process of finding solutions to difficult or complex problems.

 One way of thinking about physics is of extracting the greatest amount of information and inferences from a situation with little constraining information.
-The process, typically involving things like mathematical proof, requires both creative and critical thinking, the ability to think like this in later life is valuable as skills-based in process and repetition can be performed by people interchangeably, but the ability to find a solution where no technique yet exists can make you indispensable.
+The process, typically involving things like a mathematical proof, requires both creative and critical thinking, the ability to think like this in later life is valuable as skills-based in-process and repetition can be performed by people interchangeably, but the ability to find a solution where no technique yet exists can make you indispensable.
 The ability to find new, different solutions is incredibly useful to companies as this is how they maintain their competitive edge if they simply deploy the same techniques as all of their competition they cannot hope to outperform them.

 Physics is particularly good at problem-solving.